-However, these viewings must follow government guidelines on social distancing and are only allowed if neither the estate agent, nor anyone in your household nor the seller’s household have coronavirus symptoms or are self-isolating.
+However, these viewings must follow government guidelines and are only allowed if neither the estate agent, nor anyone in your household nor the seller’s household have coronavirus symptoms or are self-isolating.
 You also shouldn’t view a property unless you’re serious about potentially making an offer.

 Can I Buy a Property Without Viewing It?

 You can buy a property without physically viewing it and just doing virtual viewings.

 How Are Properties Being Valued in Lockdown?